hackforla/website/README.md

 This is a standard [Jekyll][jekyll] site hosted right here on [GitHub pages][ghpages].

 There are two options for developing the site locally: (1) Using the environment container "Docker" or (2) using Ruby and Jekyll directly ensuring you're using the same exact environment we're developing in.
 Therefore the first approach is recommended and very easy to use.
+The second approach is not supported.

 First you'll need the repository on your computer so you have a site to run when these development environments are installed.
 For new Git users, see Git section below after we discuss the two development approaches.

-## Option 1 of 2: Developing via Docker (Recommended)
+## Developing via Docker

 This is the recommended approach to quickly getting started.